maplemavin/docs/api_v1.md

 `honor_exclusivity`
 > <p> pass with value 0 or do not pass to return only non-exclusive blog entries.
-> <p> pass with value 1 to enable exclusive blog entrie support. only blog entries
+> <p> pass with value 1 to enable exclusive blog entry support. only blog entries
-> <p> which should be visible to the active user based on the blog entrie's
+> <p> which should be visible to the active user based on the blog entries'
-> <p> exclusivity setting and the user's fanclub status.
+> <p> exclusivity settings and the user's fanclub status.
 > <p> requests without authentication or with non-fans will receive only
 > <p> non-exclusive blog entries.
 > <p> requests identifying a fanclub member on tier 1, 2, or 3 receive